 I would love to get him doing more work at home but as it stands he practices both spellings and timetables everyday before school.
 I don’t feel he would cope well with anymore.
 His homework alternates between English and Maths each week.
 When it’s English week it always ends in tears because he is so frustrated that he can’t do it.
 We’re now at the point where he is convinced he’s no good at the work so won’t try, creating a self fulfilling prophecy.
 I feel at a loss because I just don’t have the teaching skills to help him learn when he has no confidence in his abilities.

 So, with benefit of hindsight, would I have deferred him a year?
-Had I been able to guarantee he would have been able to start in reception at 5 rather than go into year 1 then yes, I would have deferred him in a second.
+Had I been able to guarantee he would have been able to start in reception at 5 rather than go into year 1 then yes, I would have deferred school entry in a second.
 I think if he had gone straight into year 1 at 5 he would probably be worse off now.
 I suspect it may have put him off school altogether.

-Deferred entry isn’t right for every summer born child but I think it would have been right for my son.
+Deferred school entry isn’t right for every summer born child but I think it would have been right for my son.
 I feel it would have given him to best chance at a good education, instead of making learning a battle.

 If you’re considering deferring your child, check out this post on delayed school entry by my friend Anna who has successfully agreed a Reception start at compulsory school age for her twins.